spmeesseman/vscode-taskexplorer/README.md

 * `taskExplorer.includeAnt: [ "**/extraTasks.xml", "**/scripts/ant/*.xml", "/c:/projects/project1/scripts/test/antetests.xml" ]`

 Note that the glob pattern "\*\*/[Bb]uild.xml" is applied by default to the **Ant** includes list in all cases.
 If you don't include the asterisked glob pattern `**/` first in the string, files in sub-folders will not be found.

+## Ant and Gulp Self Provided Tasks

+By default, a custom parser is used to locate Ant and Gulp tasks in respective files.
+This may be fine in most cases, but in cases where the script and/or build files become complex, or there is something in the file that was not coded into the parser, you can use the *ant* and *gulp* programs themseleves to find their own tasks.
+Note however that turning this on has a negative performance impact when refreshing and providing tasks to the VSCode Task Host.

 ## Using Groups With A Separator